Tami Neilson: Biography

 She grew up as a member of The Neilsons, performing with her parents and two brothers across North America, and continues to co-write much of her work with brother Joshua "Jay" Neilson, who shared her Silver Scroll win as well as producing her first three albums: Red Dirt Angel (2008), The Kitchen Table Sessions, Vol. 1 (2009) and The Kitchen Table Sessions, Vol. II (2011).
 They also worked together on scoring the New Zealand TV series The Brokenwood Mysteries for its second season in 2015, having previously contributed many songs to the first season's soundtrack.

 Her album Don't Be Afraid (2015) debuted at No. 3 on the New Zealand Music Charts, and her previous release Dynamite!
 (2014) was listed in The Guardian as one of the top ten country albums of the year for 2014.
 In 2020, her song "Hey, Bus Driver", from the album Chickaboom, won APRA's Best Country Song Award.
 In 2017, Neilson also appeared as a subject of the documentary Prime Rocks: The New Sound of Country in New Zealand, alongside Marlon Williams, Delaney Davidson, and Barry Saunders from The Warratahs.
 In November 2020, she appeared on David Hartnell MNZM's Best Dressed List.

 Neilson's 2022 album, Kingmaker included the single "Beyond the Stars", a duet with country music legend Willie Nelson, which was released to considerable acclaim after being debuted on stage in a live performance with him, at his Luck Reunion concert in March that year.
 The album went on to debut at #1 on the New Zealand charts in July, which was followed by a sold-out concert with the Auckland Philharmonia Orchestra at the Aotea Centre, and a national tour with Chamber Music New Zealand, during which she performed "Beyond The Stars" with Bret McKenzie in Wellington.
 She also performed at Mariposa Folk Festival in Canada and Tønder Festival in Denmark that year.
 "Beyond The Stars" was nominated for the APRA Awards (New Zealand) Silver Scroll Award on 1 September 2022.

 Neilson's songs have also appeared on Wanted, Nashville, and The Sounds.
 In 2022, Neilson herself appeared on The Brokenwood Mysteries performing "Ten Tonne Truck" on the episode "Good as Gold".

 Personal life

-Born in Toronto, Canada, Neilson relocated to Auckland, New Zealand in 2007 where she now resides.
+Born in Toronto, Ontario, Neilson relocated to Auckland, New Zealand in 2007 where she now resides.
 She is married to Grant Tetzlaff, a New Zealand Police inspector she first met in 2001.
 They have two children.